aws/pg_tle/docs/03_managing_extensions.md

 ### `pgtle.available_extension_versions()`

-`available_extension_versions` is a set-returning functions that returns a list of all available Trusted-Language Extensions and their versions.
+`available_extension_versions` is a set-returning functions that returns a list of all available Trusted Language Extensions and their versions.
 Each row contains information about an individual version of an extension, including if it requires additional privileges for installation.

 For more information on the output values, please read the [extension files](https://www.postgresql.org/docs/current/extend-extensions.html#id-1.8.3.20.11) section in the PostgreSQL documentation.